goglesquirmintontheiii/BDCC-Oneclick/README.md

 # BDCC-Oneclick
-BDCC-Oneclick is an easy-to-use updater+installer utility for the game Broken Dreams Correctional Center (BDCC)
+BDCC-Oneclick is an easy-to-use updater+installer utility for the game Broken Dreams Correctional Center (BDCC) (For now) there is only a -E and -P version, while I check for bugs and do minor upgrades/fixes.

 # Which version is right for me?
 If you just want a lightweight and simple updater, use a -P or -E version.
 Use -P if you want access to configuration.